Chart Color Schemes

 Employment conditions in Whitsundays rank among the top 10% of areas assessed nationally

-Whitsundays has an educated workforce with prominent tourism and hospitality sectors.
-Its unemployment rate is 0.3% as of June 2025.
+Whitsundays has a well-educated workforce with prominent tourism and hospitality sectors.
+Its unemployment rate was 0.4% in September 2025, with an estimated employment growth of 5.1% over the past year.

 Frequently Asked Questions - Employment